sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 63. ### What is Angular Router?
     Angular Router is a mechanism in which navigation happens from one view to the next as users perform application tasks.
 It borrows the concepts or model of browser's application navigation.
+It enables developers to build Single Page Applications with multiple views and allow navigation between these views.

   **[⬆ Back to Top](#table-of-contents)**